WuHao7777/TGNet/DoDNet-main/README.md

 The first part is the illustration of the DODNet.
-Because TGNet is based on DoDNet and for a fair comparison, the procedure is almost the same, you just need to change the command at Training section.
+Because TGNet is based on DoDNet and for a fair comparison, the procedure is almost the same, you just need to change the command at Training, Evaluation and Post-processing section.

 =================================================
 # DoDNet